Guardianships for the Elderly in the District of Columbia

 What is a guardian?

 A guardian is a person appointed by the local court to make health care decisions for an incapacitated person.
 Under Section 21-2011(11) of the D.C.
-Code, an incapacitated individual is defined as “an adult whose ability to receive and evaluate information effectively or to communicate decisions is impaired to such an extent that [they] lack the capacity to manage all of some of [their] financial resources or to meet all or some essential requirements for [their] physical health, safety, habilitation, or therapeutic needs without court-ordered assistance.”
+Code, an incapacitated individual is defined as “an adult whose ability to receive and evaluate information effectively or to communicate decisions is impaired to such an extent that [they] lack the capacity to manage all financial resources or to meet all or some essential requirements for [their] physical health, safety, habilitation, or therapeutic needs without court-ordered assistance.”
 Section 13-705(b) of the Maryland code recognizes a similar meaning of incapacity.
 In Maryland, an individual is considered incapacitated if there is “clear and convincing evidence that a person lacks sufficient understanding or capacity to make or communicate responsible decisions concerning his person, including provisions for health care.”
+Guardianships in the District of Columbia can be one of the most important decisions you make while creating your estate.

-In many states, a guardian may also be appointed in other circumstances.
-For example, Maryland allows the court to appoint a guardian for a minor or someone suffering from a serious drug addiction.
+In many states, a guardian may also apply in other circumstances.
+For example, Maryland allows the court to appoint a guardian for a minor or someone suffering from serious drug addiction.
 This article, however, only focuses on guardianships for incapacitated individuals.

 What if the process for appointing a guardian in the District of Columbia?